omeka/omeka-s-enduser/docs/modules/mapping.md

 ## CSV Import integration

-Mapping is compatible with [CSV Import](../modules/csvimport.md) when importing items (not mixed resources).
+Mapping is compatible with [CSV Import](../modules/csvimport.md) when importing items (not when importing mixed resources).

-If the two modules are enabled, your CSV Import process will have two new dropdown menus in the "Add mapping" sidebar when you are connecting a spreadsheet column to a property.
+If the two modules are enabled, your CSV Import process will have a new "Mapping" dropdown menu in the "Add mapping" sidebar when you are connecting a spreadsheet column to a property.

-The "Resource location" dropdown menu includes three options for pinning the item geographically (latitude, longitude, and latitude/longitude).
-You can import multiple values for these fields.
+The "Mapping" dropdown menu includes three options for pinning the item geographically (latitude, longitude, and latitude/longitude).
+You can import multiple values for these fields; each will create a marker for the given item.
+Make sure your latitude/longitude data are separated with a slash (`/`) character.

-The "Default map view" dropdown menu allows you to set four corner coordinates for the map that displays for that item.
-Without a map view, the map will center on the item's pin at a high-level zoom.
+The "Default Bounds (sw_lng,sw_lat,ne_lng,ne_lat)" option allows you to set four corner coordinates for the map that displays for that item, in the format `sw_lng,sw_lat,ne_lng,ne_lat` (bottom left longitude, bottom left latitude, top right longitude, top right latitude).
+Map widths and heights display dynamically depending on the page and the browser window, so your four coordinates will be centered within the map and excess space will display either vertically or horizontally as applicable.
+Be careful to provide longitudes first and latitudes second in your bounds values.

+For example, to pin an item near Madrid and set the map bounds around the country of Spain, you could provide two values: a marker latitude and longitude of "40.79864618/-3.645817429" and default bounds of "4.25300,43.95470,-12.12392,36.45605".

+Note that the default bounds will override the location markers.
+For example, if you set bounds around Spain, but your item's marker is pinned to Antarctica, the map will display Spain and users will have to search for the marker manually.

 You cannot set marker labels or marker images in CSV Import.

-You cannot [batch-edit](../content/items.md#batch-actions) mapping values after items are in your system, only edit them manually one item at a time.
-So, CSV Import can help you do things such as set a consistent map zoom level on each item, by supplying a spreadsheet with every item and the same zoom level number in each row.
+You cannot [batch-edit](../content/items.md#batch-actions) mapping values after items are in your system, only edit them manually one item at a time, or batch-revise mapping data using CSV Import.

 ## Adding map blocks to a site